The Physical Origin of Extreme Emission Line Galaxies at High redshifts: Strong {\sc [Oiii]} Emission Lines Produced by Obscured AGNs: Result

 \subsubsection{{\OOiii} Lines}

 Because the BLR of AGN does not produce the broad line feature in {\Oiii}, we search for outflow signatures with the strong {\OOiii} emission lines in our three galaxies.
 We evaluate the $\rm \Delta AIC_{double-single}$ values to be $+5.3$, $-75.8$, and $-68.1$ for J1000+0211, J0845$-$0123, and CEERS-3506, respectively, while our criterion is $\rm \Delta AIC_{double-single}<-10$.
 We obtain the $\rm S/N_{broad}$ to be 5.7 for J0845$-$0123 and 12.6 for CEERS-3506, which satisfy our requirement for the $\rm S/N$ ($\rm S/N_{broad}>5$).
 Therefore, we conclude that one out of the three EELGs, J1000+0211, does not have a broad component in {\OOiii} emission lines.
 The other two galaxies, J0845$-$0123 and CEERS-3506, have the broad components with $\rm FWHM_{outflow} = FWHM_{\rm broad,\text{\Oiii}}=507\pm38~km~s^{-1}$ and $\rm 1093\pm107~km~s^{-1}$, respectively.
-The details of fitting results are presented in Table \ref{tab:fwhm}.
-Notably, the outflow velocity of CEERS-3506 is larger than a typical starburst-driven outflow velocity ($\rm \sim500 ~km~s^{-1}$; \citealt{heckmanSystematicPropertiesWarm2015,veilleuxGalacticWinds2005} ), suggesting the presence of other drivers (e.g. AGN) in CEERS-3506.
+The details of fitting results are presented in Table \ref{tab:fwhm}. {Moreover, we fit the {\Oiii}$\lambda$4959 with the same FWHM as that of {\OOiii}.
+We find the flux ratios of the broad {\Oiii}$\lambda$4959 to {\OOiii} lines are $3.1\pm1.1$ and $3.2\pm1.4$ for J0845$-$0123 and CEERS-3506, respectively.
+These values are consistent with the intrinsic ratio of 3 predicted by atomic physics, further confirming the presence of a broad component in the [O III] lines for both objects.} Notably, the outflow velocity of CEERS-3506 is larger than a typical starburst-driven outflow velocity ($\rm \sim500 ~km~s^{-1}$; \citealt{heckmanSystematicPropertiesWarm2015,veilleuxGalacticWinds2005} ), suggesting the presence of other drivers (e.g. AGN) in CEERS-3506.